 "We are absolutely influenced by the music that we heard growing up – the songs that moved us then and still move us now.
 For us, Music is a conversation and it's about the songs that speak to you on a soulful level – those are the songs we play and our fans want to hear- the familiar songs that have a connection to our lives – it's about good music and good times with good people!"

 Renee and Jim both grew up in the Midwest.
 They met a couple weeks before highschool graduation.
 They married a few months later and have been together over 43 years.
 Renee started singing regularly about 33 years ago in a duo with Jim doing Contemporary Christian Music on weekends.
 "We really enjoyed it but with a young family, it only lasted a few years."
 We moved to Virginia in 1995.
 Eventually, with the kids raised and on their own, Jim started playing guitar again with a couple local musicians and song writers in area bars and private parties.
 Renee got interested in singing again and joined Jim playing some local restaurant/bar gigs.
 They got such a positive response that they formed RagTop in 2009.

 Renee's says her influences include Gretchen Wilson (vocals and bad-ass attitude!)
 Marc Broussard – soulful – bluesy rock with a real drive – Heart, Eagles, "and yes – hate to admit it – even liked the boy bands" (great harmonies).
 "Good music has passion and soul – it’s comes from deep inside – it’s fun to sing and moves you on some level that makes it yours."

 "as far as my influences, I love to watch anybody play guitar that plays it with passion and soul!
 I've meet and had the honor of playing with several very talented musicians along the way.
-I love to grow and learn from everyone I get a chance to jam with - It's all part of the Grand Journey.
+It's all part of the Grand Journey.
 I can't wait to see what is next . . .
 These are the good old days."